Licence guide · England & Wales

 No. Scotland has no rod licence system.
 Instead you need written permission or a permit from whoever owns the fishing rights, bought from the fishery, estate, club or a local tackle shop.
 Salmon and sea trout fishing is managed by District Salmon Fishery Boards.
 See our full Scotland permits guide for the details.

 Yes.
-Northern Ireland uses the DAERA system: a coarse licence costs around £4 a year and a game licence around £28.
+Northern Ireland uses the DAERA system: a season rod licence costs £17.00 whether you fish coarse (two rods) or game (one rod), dropping to £5.00 from age 60.
 You usually need both a licence and a permit for the water you fish.
 The Foyle and Carlingford areas are licensed separately by the Loughs Agency.

 Want the long form version with buying walkthroughs and renewal details?
 Read the full UK fishing licence guide.
 Day ticket costs on top of the licence are covered in our UK fishing statistics.